dijksterhuis/octatools/README.md

 - Find compatible WAV files in a local directory and write their file paths to a YAML file
 - Scan a Compact Flash card and dump full Project information to YAML (warning, generates multi-GB YAML output!)

+See the `./examples/yaml/` directory for some examples on how to do batch operations for copying banks and creating sample chains.

 ### TODOs

+- Clean up CLI commands, sort out CLI options etc via CLAP.
+- Fixup the sample chain gain settings so they're easier to understand (not being translated properly for humans atm).
 - List all Sets, Projects, Sample Slots, Samples.
 - Finish reverse engineering bank files.
 - Cross-compilation / CI builds on Windows 10/11 and macOS.